 Promoting negotiation skills for women helps organizations achieve gender diversity at all levels of business, particularly at senior levels.
-This is considered a critical requirement for strong organisational performance, but often disregarded.
-Organisations that achieve gender diversity at management levels enjoy increased innovation, creativity and improved decision-making.
+This is considered a critical requirement for strong organizational performance, but often disregarded.
+Organizations that achieve gender diversity at management levels enjoy increased innovation, creativity and improved decision-making.

 Fact: There is no evidence to suggest that women’s abilities to negotiate successfully are any different from men’s.

 Yet scientific studies such as those conducted at Carnegie Mellon University in Pittsburg by Linda Babcock, author of "Women Don't Ask - Negotiations and the Gender Divide" show that women tend to negotiate differently depending on whose interests they represent: